skynetish/skynetish.github.com/readme.txt

-This repository simply redirects skynetish.github.com to github.com/skynetish.
+This repository redirects skynetish.github.com to github.com/skynetish.